-Grades will be assigned on the basis of three tests at 25%, 30%, and 30% (85% total); and three quizzes (announced or not) weighted at 5%.
+Grades will be assigned on the basis of three tests at 25%, 25%, and 30% (80% total); and one op-ed paper weighted at 20%.
 Final grades and individual assignments will be recorded with "plus/minus" letter grade annotations.
 You can use the table below to do your own grade calculation.
-Convert letter grades to numerical equivalents using this scale: A=10, A=9, B=8, B=7, B=6, C+=5, C=4, C=3, D=2, F=1.
+Convert letter grades to numerical equivalents using this scale: A=10, A=9, B+=8, B=7, B=6, C+=5, C=4, C=3, D=2, F=1.
 Multiply the numerical equivalent by the weight to get the weighted value.
 Add the weighted values and use the conversion scale to convert the total back to a letter grade.
 (Note: No credit towards graduation accrues from a failing grade or from a grade that is replaced by a retaken course.
 For more information, please consult the current edition of the university catalog.)